pkokki/DocumentCreator/README.md

 | `DATE(2020, 4, 28) + x5.y4[1]` | 30/4/2020 |
 | `IF(__A1 > __A2, UPPER(__A3), "?")` | JOHN SMITH |

+See the [full list](https://github.com/pkokki/DocumentCreator/wiki/Supported-Excel-Functions) of supported Excel functions.
+Suggest the implementation of missing functions by [opening an issue](https://github.com/pkokki/DocumentCreator/issues/new).

-and many more.
-Test it live [here](https://document-creator.azurewebsites.net/#/expressions).
+You can test it live [here](https://document-creator.azurewebsites.net/#/expressions).

 ## Installation